U.S., Japan launch task force on rights and labor standards in supply chains | Law-Order

 "The United States and Japan cannot do this alone," Tai said at the ceremony.
 "To make this work, we must partner with all relevant stakeholders – worker organizations, businesses, and civil society – to bring about lasting and meaningful change.
 We must also invite other governments to join us as we push ahead to safeguard the dignity of workers everywhere."
 The signing came ahead of a visit to Washington next week by Japanese Prime Minister Fumio Kishida for talks expected to focus on shared concerns about China's growing might and other pressing international issues.

+USTR said Tai and Nishimura met bilaterally to discus the next steps for the task force, as well as Japan's priorities during its presidency of the Group of Seven nations.
+They also discussed Japan's ongoing review of its biofuels policies, and Tokyo's concerns about electric vehicle tax credits included in the Inflation Reduction Act of 2022, with Tai underscoring the importance of combating climate change by investing in clean energy technologies, USTR said.

-Nishimura said on Thursday post-Cold War free trade and economic inter-dependence had bolstered authoritarian regimes, and the United States and like-minded democracies should counter them with a "new world order."
-A senior U.S. official told Reuters last year that U.S. allies appeared committed to following Washington's lead banning forced labor goods from Xinjiang, while warning companies they could not maintain "deliberate ignorance" about their supply chains.
+Nishimura on Thursday called for a "new world order" to counter authoritarian regimes that have been bolstered by post-Cold War free trade and economic inter-dependence.
+A senior U.S. official told Reuters last year that U.S. allies appeared committed to following Washington's lead in banning forced labor goods from Xinjiang.

 The United States' Uyghur Forced Labor Prevention Act (UFLPA) took effect last year to cut U.S. imports of products from Xinjiang, where Washington accuses China of committing genocide against ethnic Uyghurs and other Muslims, and herding them into camps.
 Beijing denies abuses in Xinjiang.
 Tai cited a recent International Labor Organization's estimate that 28 million people globally were still subjected to forced labor worldwide.